flutter/packages/packages/pigeon/README.md

 Nullable enums in Objective-C generated code will be wrapped in a class to allow for nullability.

 By default, custom classes in Swift are defined as structs.
-If you need classes instead - for recursive data, or Objective-C interop - use the @SwiftClass annotation when defining the class.
+Structs don't support some features - recursive data, or Objective-C interop.
+Use the @SwiftClass annotation when defining the class to generate the data as a Swift class instead.

 ### Synchronous and Asynchronous methods